sunkenship2025/hybrid-predictive-maintenance/data/README.md

 # /data — Dataset Repository

-This folder contains all versions of the datasets used in Phases 1 and 2 of the Hybrid Predictive Maintenance project.
-It includes the original NASA CMAPSS datasets and the transformed versions created through preprocessing and clustering.
+This folder contains all versions of the datasets used in Phases 1, 2, and 2.5 of the Hybrid Predictive Maintenance project.
+It includes the original NASA CMAPSS datasets, cleaned sensor data, clustered datasets, and manually verified corrected cluster datasets.

 ---